ealwafai/little-esty-shop-bulk-discount/README.md

 ## Background and Description

-"Little Esty Shop" is a group project that requires students to build a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.
+"Little Esty Shop Bulk Discount" is a solo project that requires a student to build a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices and apply bulk discounts based on a quantity threshold.

 ## Learning Goals
 - Practice designing a normalized database schema and defining model relationships